 Along with phrases like ‘team player’ and ‘results-oriented,’ we throw ‘good time management’ around in the business world like confetti on New Year’s.
-In fact, we use it so often, it has begun to lose all meaning; we say we have it without giving it a second thought.
+In fact, we use it so often, it has begun to lose all meaning; we say we have it without citing any time management strategies we actually use.
 But in reality, this hard-earned skill needs conscious and continuous nurturing.

 The ability to manage your time more effectively not only sets you up for a calmer, more productive day.
 It benefits your workplace image, making you look more reliable, trustworthy, and organized — all of which are much-prized traits of top performers.

 Combine a few proven time management strategies with a ‘can-do attitude’ and the sky’s your limit!
 Here are nine of our favorite strategies.

 First things first: before you even think about opening your email, make sure you have a written out to-do list.
 Prioritize your task list in order of importance, and stick to it like a mollusk to a rock.
 This five-minute investment can yield hours of reclaimed time otherwise spent mulling over what to do next.

 Pro tip: Consider making this list at the end of each working day, so you’re ready to get started first thing the next morning.